Avaiga/taipy-doc/docs/knowledge_base/index.md

       <div class="tp-content-card-body">
         <h4> Data Nodes </h4>
         <p> Explore Taipy data nodes and understand their central role in accessing data from
             various sources.
-This article serves as your gateway to comprehending data nodes in Taipy.
+This tip serves as your gateway to comprehending data nodes in Taipy.
         </p>
       </div>